Tequila Blanco

 Montezuma’s Legacy-

-Impressions of each individual product were written down by the judges on score sheets.
-The scoring was done on a 5-point system, with 5 as the best.
-Double-Gold, Gold and Silver medals are awarded based on a set range of final point scores received from the judges.
+The judges wrote down their impressions on score sheets.
+The scoring was done on a 5-point system, with 5 as the highest.
+Double Gold, Gold and Silver medals are awarded according to a set range of final point scores received from the judges.
+There were no Bronze medals awarded for this tasting.
+Medals are provided based entirely on merit and only to products judged worthy of such award.

 Double Gold Medal